8bitjawad/sindri/README.md

-**Sindri — Local Service Booking Platform**
+**Sindri - Local Service Booking Platform**

 Sindri is a Django-based “Uber for local services” — a platform that connects people with nearby carpenters, plumbers, electricians, and other skilled professionals in just a few clicks.

 **The Problem**

 If you live in the UAE, you’ve probably faced this:
 Getting in touch with a reliable carpenter or plumber isn’t as easy as it should be.

-Unless you live in a building that already provides maintenance — which often comes with higher rent and less flexibility — you’re left relying on random WhatsApp numbers, word-of-mouth recommendations, or expensive agencies.
+Unless you live in a building that already provides maintenance, which often comes with higher rent and less flexibility, you’re left relying on random WhatsApp numbers, word-of-mouth recommendations, or expensive agencies.

 There’s no simple, trustworthy system for finding, booking, and reviewing local service providers — especially for small, one-time jobs.